 I have followed an interdisciplinary cursus at the ESPCI (Paris, France) allying physics, chemistry and biology, with a specialization in chemistry and a major in life sciences/biology, followed by a MSc diploma at the interface and chemistry and biology at the MNHN (Paris, France).
-For about 15 years, I have been working in the field of microfluidics / lab-on-a-chip technology focusing on biological applications; first for protein analysis by mass spectrometry, and for 10 years on topics more related to cell biology.
+For more than 18 years, I have been working in the field of microfluidics / lab-on-a-chip technology focusing on biological applications; first for protein analysis by mass spectrometry, and for ca. 20 years on topics more related to cell biology.

-Currently, I’m an Associate Professor at the University of Twente (The Netherlands) and program director for the topic “Innovative Nanotechnology for Medicine” at the MESA+ Institute for Nanotechnology.
-I’m leading a team called “Applied Microfluidics for BioEngineering Research – AMBER” which is part of the MESA+ Institute for Nanotechnology and the TechMed Centre.
+Currently, I’m an Adjunct Professor at the University of Twente (The Netherlands) and leading a team called AMBER (Applied Microfluidics for BioEngineering Research), which is part of the MESA+ Institute for Nanotechnology and the TechMed Centre.
 My research interests include single cell (molecular) analysis, drug screening assays, organ-on-a-chip applications and assisted reproductive technologies.